 After lunch, divert from the Mount Dandenong Tourist Road towards Belgrave and you will find yourself in the Sherbrooke forest.
 The forest is home to lyrebirds and wombats.
 It has picnic grounds, walking tracks and the impressive Sherbrooke Falls to enjoy.

 Speaking of walking trails, there are plenty of hiking tracks winding through the Dandenong Ranges that the whole family can enjoy.
-Try the 2.2km Grey Gum Track Walk, the 2.5km Living Bush Nature Walk, and for a slightly older crew, the 5.6 km Olinda Creek Walking Track.
+Try the 2.2-kilometre Grey Gum Track Walk, the 2.5-kilometre Living Bush Nature Walk, and for a slightly older age group — the 5.6-kilometre Olinda Creek Walking Track.

 Many of the furry locals are nocturnal by nature, and there’s plenty of fun after dark for visitors too.
-Head to the Sooki Lounge in Belgrave, a Baroque-esque performance space which often has an impressive lineup of Australian artists, such as Josh Pyke and Ash Grunwald.
+Head to the Sooki Lounge in Belgrave — a Baroque-esque performance space which hosts Australian musical artists such as Josh Pyke and Ash Grunwald.
 It’s the perfect way to wind up a day in the Dandenongs, over cocktails and shared plates.

 Do you have any suggestions to add to our list of ten top things to do in the Dandenong Ranges?
 We would love to hear from you.
 Please leave a comment below.